kevin-y/gallery/README.md

 <ol>
 	<li>Windows XP, Vista, 7, 8, 8.1 and 10, both are okay, I'm using windows 7</li>
 	<li>Java JDK 1.6+, 1.7+ is recommended, because I will explore some features that only come up with 1.7.</li>
-	<li><a href="https://www.mongodb.org/downloads" target="_blank">MongoDB</a> , latest version is recommended, because it has a lot of optimizations, but be aware there are two storage engines, **MMAPv1** and **WiredTiger**, they're not compatible with each other.
+	<li><a href="https://www.mongodb.org/downloads" target="_blank">MongoDB</a> , latest version is recommended, because it has a lot of optimizations, but be aware there are two storage engines, <b>MMAPv1</b> and <b>WiredTiger</b>, they're not compatible with each other.
 The former is available in previous versions, and the later only in 3.0.
 I am currently using 2.6.x and will later switch to 3.0 and try WiredTiger.
 Well, 3.0 has a finer granularity of locks.
 See <a href="http://docs.mongodb.org/manual/release-notes/3.0/" target="_blank">Release Notes for MongoDB</a>. </li>
 	<li>Erlang runtime enviroment, OTP 16B02+</li>
 	<li>RabbitMQ server, just use the latest version</li>
 	<li>Redis key-value server, well, redis windows version is not recommended for running in production environments, but for development purpose, it would not cause too much harm.
 I am using 2.18.19.1, see <a href="https://github.com/MSOpenTech/redis/releases" target="_blank">Redis 2.18.19.1</a></li>